BerkeleyLab/Marble-MMC/README.md

   * Enter the unique serial number in `ftdi/marble_mini.conf`
   * Make sure `lsusb -d 0403:6011` shows exactly 0 devices, then plug in the Marble-Mini, and see exactly 1 device
   * Run `ftdi/program_ftdi.sh`

+## Credits

+This code base was initially developed as a collaboration between Michal Gaska (WUT) and Larry Doolittle (LBNL), with important contribuitons from Sergio Paiagua, Vamsi Vytla and Michael Betz (LBNL).

+## Copyright

+Marble MMC v1.0 Copyright (c) 2021, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy) and Creotech Instruments SA.
+All rights reserved.

+If you have questions about your rights to use or distribute this software, please contact Berkeley Lab's Intellectual Property Office at IPO@lbl.gov.

+NOTICE.
+This Software was developed under funding from the U.S. Department of Energy and the U.S. Government consequently retains certain rights.
+As such, the U.S. Government has been granted for itself and others acting on its behalf a paid-up, nonexclusive, irrevocable, worldwide license in the Software to reproduce, distribute copies to the public, prepare derivative works, and perform publicly and display publicly, and to permit others to do so.